The all-time top UEFA women's club scorer: we salute Ada Hegerberg, a scorer in four of Lyon's finals victories.

 • At only 15, she helped Norway reach the 2011 UEFA European Women's Under-19 Championship final.

 • Her senior debut came the same year and Hegerberg captured headlines at Women's EURO 2013, where she scored in the quarter-final defeat of Spain as Norway finished runners-up.

 • Hegerberg was nominated for the Young Player Award at the 2015 FIFA Women's World Cup and was the ten-goal joint-top scorer in Women's EURO 2017 qualifying.

 • Those finals were a disappointment, and soon after Hegerberg sensationally quit the national team.
-However, in March 2022 she was welcomed back to the squad not long before another Women's EURO and started on 7 April against Kosovo, taking 21 minutes to score, two to get another, and completing her hat-trick on the hour.
+However, in March 2022 she was welcomed back into the squad not long before another Women's EURO, and she started on 7 April against Kosovo, taking 21 minutes to score, two minutes to get another, and completing her hat-trick on the hour.

-• Played at EURO 2022 athough it was another frustrating experience for Norway.
-The suffered a serious injury against Belgium in a crucial World Cup qualifiers but was back in time for the finals.
+• Hegerberg played at EURO 2022, although it was another frustrating experience for Norway.
+She then suffered a serious injury against Belgium in a crucial World Cup qualifier but was back in time for the finals.

 What you might not know